UdayLab/PAMI/docs/temporalDatabase.md

    #use obj = alg.fpGrowth(inputFile, minSup,sep=',')  to override the default tab space separator with comma
-   obj.startMine()  #start the mining process obj.savePatterns(outputFile)      #store the generated patterns in a file
+   obj.startMine()  #start the mining process obj.save(outputFile)      #store the generated patterns in a file

    ```